za3k/text-multiedit/README.md

 [x] Get a standalone binary (which will work on tilde) [ ] Move debug-only code into debug.ml (printing)
 [ ] Move pos/line/sline logic into a separate file.
-[ ] Fix all known bugs
-	[ ] Up/down should remember the "imaginary" column off the right end the cursor is on until the user types or presses left/right
-	[ ] Cutting at the end of the file appends "\n" to the clipboard, and shouldn't [ ] Display
+[x] Cutting at the end of the file appends "\n" to the clipboard, and shouldn't [ ] Display
 	[x] Fork two display modes - debug (done) and regular (clone the current one) [x] Display only visible lines